Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 In some cases, a large client might ask for specialized billing for itself.
-Coca Cola, for instance, changed how it paid ad agencies in 2009 by giving them an option to earn more if they met certain performance metrics, aka 'value-based' agency compensation model.
+Coca-Cola, for instance, changed how it paid ad agencies in 2009 by giving them the option to earn more if they met certain performance metrics, aka 'value-based' agency compensation model.

 Each of these components should play a role in determining what method you use to bill your clients as well as how much you will bill your clients for the work that you complete.

 Retainers, fixed cost by project, time and materials cost - there are a number of ways to bill clients.
 In this section, I’ll consider the pros and cons of common billing methods.

 Also called ‘fixed-fee’ or ‘project-based’ pricing, in this method, you charge a flat fee for each project.
 It doesn’t matter how many (or how few) people work on the project; you get paid the same as long as you can deliver it to your satisfaction.

 Fixed-fee pricing requires extensive upfront calculations to understand the expenses involved in delivering different project types.
 Once you understand the expenses, you can add a profit margin into the price.

 Fixed-fee pricing is popular among small agencies who want to reduce client resistance and don’t want to deal with the administrative burden of hourly billing.

 - Simplicity: The greatest benefit of this method of billing is its simplicity.
 A client requests a project and you can immediately turn around with a price based on the specifications.
 This keeps things simple for you as well as the client.